CivicActions/agile-california/documentation/usds-checklist.md

 #### Actions
-1. On the second day of the project we performed [User Interviews](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews) of 4 foster parents and/or case workers, two of which we continued to use as testers and remained involved in all of our Sprint Demos.
+1. On the second day of the project we performed [User Interviews](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews) with four foster parents and/or case workers, two of which we continued to engage as reviewers/testers.
+These two individuals were invited to all of our Sprint Demos.
-2. We used interviews to gather user stories and to inform prioritization, as well as to provide feedback on designs, prototypes and throughout development.
-We did no quantitative work in this short prototype, but got feedback which influenced each of our six, two-day sprints.
+2. We conducted interviews to gather user stories and to inform prioritization, and we engaged users in additional demos and discussions to gather feedback on designs and prototypes.
+We did no quantitative work in this short project, but the qualitative feedback we collected influenced each of our six, two-day sprints.
-3. Several of our users tested against our deployed site and gave [valuable feedback](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/usability-testing) which turned into stories and informed prioritization of subsequent work.
+3. Several of our users usability tested our deployed site and gave [valuable feedback](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/usability-testing) which became stories and informed prioritization of subsequent work.
 4. We kept extensive [documentation](https://github.com/CivicActions/agile-california/tree/master/documentation/ux) of our user interactions and our conclusions.
-5. Results of our discussions with users, and determinations based on these discussions, are consistently shared with the team in our Git repository, and in our Slack channel.
-Because our repository is completely open, our findings may be useful to the California Health and Human Services Agency leadership even if our firm is not selected.
+5. Results of our discussions with users, and determinations based on these discussions, were consistently shared with the team in our Git repository and our Slack channel.
+Our repository is completely open and our findings may be useful to the California Health and Human Services Agency leadership even if our company is not selected.
-6. Our user stories and our backlog were kept is GitHub [Issues](https://github.com/CivicActions/agile-california/issues?q=label%3A"user+story"+sort%3Acreated-asc) managed via [Waffle](https://waffle.io/CivicActions/agile-california?label=user%20story).
+6. Our user stories and our backlog were kept in GitHub [Issues](https://github.com/CivicActions/agile-california/issues?q=label%3A"user+story"+sort%3Acreated-asc) and managed via [Waffle](https://waffle.io/CivicActions/agile-california?label=user%20story).
 We managed this backlog every day as we made progress on stories and got more user feedback.
-7. In addition to interviews, as soon as we had wirefames we invited actual users to our sprintly demos, where they gave valuable feedback.
-They also directly performed usability testing of our AWS deployed prototype.
+7. We invited users to all of our sprint demos and they provided valuable feedback at every stage of the project, from ideation to wireframes to coded prototype.
+They also performed usability testing of our AWS deployed prototype.

 #### Key questions
 1. Who are your primary users?